-3. What happens when I call the 811 or the toll-free number 800-332-2344?
+2. What happens when I call the toll free number: 800-332-2344 or 811?

 As soon as you make that important phone call, the operator answering the phone at the OUNC's One Call Center, will ask you a series of questions designed to pin point the proposed excavation area.
 You will be given a reference number and the names of the Operators that have buried facilities in the excavation area.
 The One Call Center will then notify the affected facility Operators that have underground facilities within the proposed excavation site.
-The facility Operator (or their locating contractor) will locate and accurately mark their buried facilities with the required color and the operator's initials or logo.
+The facility Operator (or their locating contractor) will locate and accurately mark their buried facilities with the required color.